pyykkojuha/pyykkojuha/README.md

 ### pyykkojuha

-Mostly data visualization with `R`
+Mostly data visualization with `R` for research, fun, and #TidyTuesday

 <!--
 **pyykkojuha/pyykkojuha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.